aobo-y/2019f-UVA-CS6316-MachineLearning/About.md

 + Machine Learning is concerned with computer programs that automatically improve their performance through experience.
 This 3-credit course covers introductory topics about the theory and practical algorithms for machine learning from a variety of perspectives.
 Topics include supervised learning, unsupervised learning and learning theory.

-+ Assignments include multiple short programming and writing assignments for hands-on experiments of various learning algorithms, multiple in-class quizzes, an in-class mid-term and an in-class final exam.
++ Assignments include multiple short programming and writing assignments for hands-on experiments of various learning algorithms, multiple in-class quizzes, and a final project.

 + Objective of this course:
-  + To help students become capable in building machine learning tools (not just a tool user!!!)
+  + Goal: To help students get capable in building machine learning tools (not just a tool user!!!)
-  + Key Results: students get (1) to build a few simple machine learning methods from scratch and (2) to understand a few complex machine learning methods at the source code level.
+  + Key Results: students get (1) to build multiple machine learning methods from scratch, (2) to understand complex machine learning methods at the source code level and (3) to re-produce one cutting-edge machine learning paper.

 ### Prerequisite:

-+ Required courses as prerequisite: Calculus, Basic linear algebra, Basic Probability and Basic Algorithm.
++ Required courses as prerequisite: Calculus, matrix algebra,  Probability and  Algorithm.
 Statistics is recommended.
-+ Students should already have good programming skills and can program with python (required) !
++ Students should have had good programming skills and program with python well (required) !